kdabwl/SmallObjects/README.md

  9      a·push smi 2
 10      a·dispatch ⁱth intrinsic, 2
 11      b·nop
-12      b·divert to ⁱth method, 4
+12      b·invoke ⁱth method, 4
 13      a·push from ⁱth arg, 1
 14      a·push smi 1
 15      a·dispatch ⁱth intrinsic, 2
 16      b·nop
-17      b·divert to ⁱth method, 4
+17      b·invoke ⁱth method, 4
 18      a·dispatch ⁱth intrinsic, 1
 19      b·nop
 20      a·push smi 1